Yemi Osinbajo: All Progressives Congress (APC)

+In April 2022, he announced his intention to run for the APC nomination for President of Nigeria in the 2023 presidential election.
+He was third in the APC presidential primaries held in June 2022 with a total of 235 votes from the delegates.

-Vice Presidency
+Vice Presidency (2015–2023)

 On 31 March 2015, Muhammadu Buhari was confirmed by the Independent National Electoral Commission (INEC) as the winner of the presidential elections.
 Thus, Osinbajo became the Vice President-elect of Nigeria.
 They were both sworn in on 29 May 2015.
 On 17 August 2017 VP Yemi Osinbajo described hate speech as a species of terrorism.